 Read the report in full from our School's Annual Quality Report.

 Quality Assurance and Enhancement on the staff intranet

-The Director of Quality Assurance and Enhancement at Moray House is Deborah Holt.
+The Director of Quality Assurance and Enhancement at Moray House is Dr Deborah Holt.
 She welcomes your questions and comments regarding quality assurance and enhancement.

 If you are a student who wishes to lodge a formal complaint or appeal to a body outwith the School of Education, please contact Academic Services.